Walking can help ease symptoms of depression, according to study

-Is anyone else feeling a little under the weather since January?
+Is anyone else feeling a little under the weather this winter?
 We’ve been struggling to feel merry since Christmas and it has a lot to do with the dark and dreary days.
 We barely have time to go out and enjoy the sunshine which is really dampening our spirits.

 Squeezing in time for a stroll in the sunshine is impossible when you’re working during the day but experts have stressed that even going out for 15 minutes at lunchtime can help a lot!

 Researchers at University College London found that sitting for long periods of time is linked to depression.
 Sitting inside can be incredibly dangerous for you both physically and mentally so making time for a mid-afternoon stroll is a must, the team stressed.

 The study analysed the sitting behaviour of over 4,000 young people and later studied their mental health at the age of 18.
 Between the ages of 12 and 18, the amount of time spent inside spiked from seven hours and 10 minutes to eight hours and 43 minutes.